l0b5ter/Event_Bot/README.md

 If you did everything above you could try open the start_bot.bat.
 Getting 'The bot is Online!' and 'Bot has loaded successfully.
 We\'re in business!' means that the bot is ready to do its part.
 However if you get a error, take a look above again or ask me^^

+### Using Web server
+This is the best way to use the bot, beacuse without a webserver all events are saved as memory in the bot.
+So on restart or crash all events will be eraesed.
+However with a webserver you will only lose 1 day at most.
+The bad part about this is that it takes more time to set up, and you have to use everything in the config file.

+Warning: You might get frustrated :(

+First of all you need to have an reachable webserver online.

 ## Join Me
 <img>[![Discord Badge](https://github.com/Rayzr522/ProjectResources/raw/master/RayzrDev/badge-small.png)](https://discord.io/rayzrdevofficial)